Salvador Dalí Is Dead - Book Cover

 The manuscript was never published.
 Levy locked it in a fireproof safe, where it remained for sixty years — until a stranger found it in 2003 and spent twenty years too afraid to release it.

-Set across multiple timelines — from a future Spain ravaged by engineered fear, to the bohemian circles of 1920s Paris, to the strange and luminous coast of Cadaqués — the novel follows the impossible life of a boy who became a legend, and the dreams he left behind when he died.
+Set across multiple timelines — from a future Spain where machines have made human creativity obsolete, to the bohemian circles of 1920s Paris, to the strange and luminous coast of Cadaqués — the novel follows the impossible life of a boy who became a legend, and what he left behind when he crossed over into someone else.

-Part autobiography, part confession, part warning.
+Part autobiography, part confession, part question that doesn’t resolve.
 Make of it what you will.